-In a long career, Jim was employed as a farmhand, factory worker, part-time literary researcher, editor and writer for book publishers, social worker, teacher, and as a counselor, working primarily with people with disabilities, prisoners, and Vietnam veterans.
+James E. (Jim) Rader invented the game now called Quipto® decades ago, when he was 31 years old.
+In his long career, Jim was employed as a farmhand, factory worker, part-time literary researcher, editor and writer for book publishers, social worker and teacher.
+He has also worked as a counselor, primarily with people with disabilities, prisoners, and Vietnam veterans.

 For most of the years before his retirement, Jim worked as an aide to Mayor and then Congressman (now Senator) Bernie Sanders; he served as City Clerk of the city of Burlington, Vermont, and as a Congressional caseworker / constituent advocate.

 Since retirement Jim has worked part-time as the coordinator of the Vermont State Rehabilitation Council.
 He is currently a part-time field producer for Town Meeting TV/ Center for Media & Democracy in Burlington.